defold/doc/docs/en/manuals/gui-spine.md

 Any imported Spine bone animation is available in GUI scenes as well as in game objects (through the *SpineModel* component).
 In order to work with Spine bone animations in Defold, you first have to import the animation data and set up a Spine Scene resource.
 The [Spine animation](/manuals/spine) documentation describes how to do that.

-To make the contents of a Spine Scene resource available in a GUI scene, add it to the scene by right-clicking the *Spine Scenes* section of the scene in the *Outline* and select menu:Add Spine Scene[].
+To make the contents of a Spine Scene resource available in a GUI scene, add it to the scene by right-clicking the *Spine Scenes* section of the scene in the *Outline* and select <kbd>Add Spine Scene</kbd>.
 Choose the Spine Scene you wish to use in the scene.

 ![Add Spine Scene](images/gui/gui_spine_add_scene.png)

 ![Added Spine Scene](images/gui/gui_spine_added_scene.png)

-Now, if you create a Spine node (right click in the *Nodes* section of the *Outline* and select menu:Add Spine Node[]) you are able to set the properties of the new Spine node accordingly:
+Now, if you create a Spine node (right click in the *Nodes* section of the *Outline* and select <kbd>Add Spine Node</kbd>) you are able to set the properties of the new Spine node accordingly:

 ![Spine node](images/gui/gui_spine_node.png)

 Spine Scene
 : The Spine Scene to use as a data source for this node.

 Spine Default Animation
 : The animation to automatically start playing when the scene is initialized.

 Skin
 : The skin to use for the animation when the scene is initialized.

 ## Runtime animation control

 Spine nodes can be controlled in runtime through script.
-To start an animation on a node, simply call the `[gui.play_spine()](/ref/gui#gui.play_spine)` function:
+To start an animation on a node, simply call the [`gui.play_spine()`](/ref/gui#gui.play_spine) function:

 ```lua
 local catnode = gui.get_node("cat_note")